-The rather fine Ortofon cartridge comes pre-fitted, leaving the user with just the counter and bias weights to install.
-As with any turntable, care in set-up is richly rewarded.
-The Debut doesn’t have any isolating suspension bar a set of compliant feet, so make sure its support is as rigid and vibration-free as possible.
+The Debut doesn’t have any isolating suspension (unless you count a set of compliant feet) so make sure its support is as rigid and vibration-free as possible.